When you embark on your developing journey you will find out that it won’t take you long before you get your hands dirty.

 When you realize the real reason why you would like to develop an application and you are ready to put in some work, time and determination; you will be able to be the best programmer that you couldn’t even imagine of being.

-In today's article we are going to talk about the Ruby programming language and the complexities of the language that makes it very useful among many web developers.
+In today’s article, we are going to talk about the Ruby programming language

 A Japanese named Yukihiro Matsumoto developed the Ruby programming language in 1993, because he wanted to combine parts of Perl, Python, Lisp, Ada, Eiffel and Smalltalk into a more complex language we all know as Ruby.

-Ruby has grown tremendously since its inception in 1993, its popularity also grow very fast when you compare the growth rate of this programming language to other programming languages.
+Ruby has grown tremendously since its inception in 1993, its popularity also grows very fast when you compare the growth rate of this programming language to other programming languages.

 The web sites as well as the applications written with the Ruby programming language has led many programmers to believe that Ruby is the best language of choice to develop their applications and web framework.